pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 How is this different?

 * Build highly accurate RAG pipelines powered by indexes that are updated in real-time.
-* All of the steps, including parsing, embedding and indexing happen locally on your computer.
+* All of the steps, including parsing, embedding and indexing happen locally on your machine (local or cloud).
 * Pathway uses vision language models to understand and index your presentations and PDFs, automatically updating as changes are made.
 * Get started with a minimalistic and production-ready approach.